CaoKha/Synchronization/README.md

 # Synchronization
-This project was done when I was working in Trimble at Nantes as trainee.
-My project is to validate the time received data from different sensors on different hardware such as Raspberry Pi, Up board, Udoo x86 which was later used on a mobile robot for navigation.
-The goal is to synchronize data coming from camera and IMU.
 ## BNO055
 BNO055 is an already fusion and filtered IMU sensor that has a data rate of 100 Hz: https://cdn-shop.adafruit.com/datasheets/BST_BNO055_DS000_12.pdf
 ## MPU9255